Information how we use your data

 Managing Director: Stefan Gebhardt

-For the assertion of rights within the framework of data protection or for questions regarding the use, collection or processing of your personal data, please contact our data protection officer:
+For the assertion of rights within the scope of data protection or if you have questions regarding the use, collection or processing of your personal data, please contact our data protection officer:

 SBS Data Protect GmbH